wkleus/homesphere/README.md

 - Environment variables: `DATABASE_URL`, `RESEND_API_KEY`, `CONTACT_EMAIL`, `SUPABASE_URL`, `SUPABASE_SECRET_KEY`, `SUPABASE_STORAGE_BUCKET`
 - Rate limiting: 3 requests/10min for contact endpoint
 - Admin endpoint protected with Supabase Auth middleware

+### Continuous Integration

+A GitHub Actions workflow (`.github/workflows/ci.yml`) runs on every push and pull request to `main`: it installs dependencies, lints the client, and runs the client and server test suites.
+This is separate from the keep-alive workflow below.

 ### Keep-Alive / Cold-Start Prevention